 Defining Member Function

-- Member Function Inside the Class
+- Defining Member Function Within the Class

-- Member Function Outside the Class
+- Implementing Member Function Outside the Class

 Member Function Inside the Class